sblondon/cvers/README.md

 ## Optional parameters

- - `--pre-release-touchs-digit`: if letter touches the main block (for example 1.0a), it is confired as a prelease version.
+ - `--pre-release-touchs-digit`: if letter touches the main block (for example 1.0a), it is configured as a prelease version.
 By default, it is considered as a post-release version.
  - `--epoch <char>`: set epoch character delimiter.
 By default, it's `:`.

 Usage example: